 What’s one of your favorite stories of how you helped or interacted with a patient or facility (doctor, nurse, etc.)?

 I drove an hour to meet this gentleman and give him some supplies.
-He couldn’t believe someone would do something like that on such short notice.
-He obviously was very appreciative and gave me a firm handshake with a “Thank you, sir” tacked on to that.
-He jokingly said "I didn’t realize this type of customer service still existed," and I said, "Yes sir, it does."
+He couldn’t believe someone would do something like that on such short notice, but he was very appreciative and gave me a firm handshake with a “Thank you, sir” tacked on to that.
+He jokingly said “I didn’t realize this type of customer service still existed,” and I said, “Yes sir, it does.”

 What are some of your favorite things to do outside of work?

 Growing up in the south three things go incredibly well together: family, football, and food.
 One of our favorite things to do as a family is to have our family and friends over for a Saturday cookout as we watch our favorite team play (our team is the Auburn Tigers, so last year we thankfully had some great moments to celebrate).
 There’s truly nothing better than the smell of grilling out a nice steak on a cool fall day while pulling for your team with your family and closest friends.

 What’s your favorite quote that keeps you inspired?

 “I urge all of you to enjoy your life, the precious moments you have.
 To spend each day with some laughter and some thought, to get your emotions going, to be enthusiastic every day, and — as Ralph Waldo Emerson said, ‘Nothing great could be accomplished without enthusiasm’ — to keep your dreams alive in spite of problems whatever you have.
 The ability to be able to work hard for your dreams to come true, to become a reality…Don’t give up.
 Don’t ever give up.” — Jim Valvano, ESPY Awards Speech.